 Many travel insurers charge higher premiums when you get to 65 years old, with some even increasing premiums when you reach your early 30s.

-Some insurers specialise in cover for older travellers, so they may offer cover with no age limit.
+That being said, some insurers specialise in cover for older travellers, so they may offer cover with no age limit.

 Your premium will also increase if you have any pre-existing medical conditions.
 This is because you are more likely to need medical treatment abroad compared to a healthy person.